 - Pumpkin Pie Spice.
-A blend of cinnamon, ginger, nutmeg, and allspice gives the cookies a lovely spicy flavor.
+A blend of cinnamon, ginger, nutmeg, and allspice.
 If you don’t keep this blend in the house, you can replace it with ground cinnamon and ginger.

 - Gluten-Free Flour.
-A gluten-free flour blend gives these cookies a cake-like texture.
 Look for a blend that contains xanthan or guar gum.
 It helps the cookies hold their shape during baking.
 If your blend doesn’t include it, whisk 1/2 teaspoon xanthan gum into the flour blend before using.

 - Butter.
 Use room temperature (softened) butter in this recipe.
 If you’re dairy-free use a dairy-free butter meant for baking.